fastradiobeth/infrared_dark_python/README.md

 #####Category II: Appears bright at 160
   - Shows emission at 160 microns that appears to be related to the 250 and 350 counterparts.
 70 micron state is not specified.
+  - Comparison plots between the Hyper and IRDP protostellar and starless data sets are located in **plots/**
   - Contains 230 sources (27.3%)

 ######Subcategories (full set)